Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 This post may contain affiliate links.

 OK, it’s time to admit we have a weight problem.
 It’s not easy to share it publicly, but we’ve all been there.
 You try to be so good but darn it, those extra pounds just seem to sneak up on you so easily!
 You know how it goes… you find some great new jars of yumminess at a local farmer’s market.
 You stock up on bottles of wine at Costco.
-You sneak in a few extra goodies over the holidays.
+Maybe sneak in a few extra goodies over the holidays.

 You think you’ve been watching your weight pretty well, being mindful of what you take in.
 But then… you get on the scales and have a rude awakening.
 You just know that extra weight isn’t good for you and something has got to change – fast!